I’ve got a couple things today. So let’s get right to ’em.

 Pay attention, and you’ll pick up some interesting insights and nuggets to carry with you to your next trade show.

 This year, we had 160 exhibitors at the conference.
-And I’ll tell you what, a lot of the booths… felt the same as last year.
-And the year before that.
+And I’ll tell you what, a lot of the booths…

-Another told me he usually avoids the booths.
-“They’re not my thing…” But he’d joined a company that was just starting to offer architectural services.
+But he’d joined a company that was just starting to offer architectural services.
 So he needed to build up their library.

 One attendee – who was a year out of school – was wide-eyed at all the free swag she was picking up.
-It was her first conference, so it was all exciting and new.

-She also mentioned she was one of only a few of her fellow recent-grads whose firm paid for them to attend.
-So she was grateful for the opportunity.
+She also mentioned she was one of only a few of her fellow recent grads whose firm paid for them to attend.
+So she was grateful for the opportunity

-Look at that right there!
+Stop & look at that right there!

-Because that’s really your important first step is to understand who you’re talking to.
+Try to identify & address them individually when you meet them.
+Your important first step is to understand who you’re talking to.

-As I’ve quoted before, copywriter Robert Collier once said you need to “enter the conversation already going on in their head.”
+As I’ve quoted before, copywriter Robert Collier once said you need to

-That should give you a little peek behind the curtain for starters.
-What a few types of architects might be thinking as they walk up to (or past) your booth.
+What a few types of architects might be thinking as they walk up to your booth.
 But, of course, it’s barely scratching the surface.

 Next, let’s look at some other architect mindsets, and some vendors I saw doing things right.